microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 # Pull Requests

-Changes to any main codebase - master branch in Git repository, for example - must be done using pull requests (PR).
+Changes to any main codebase - main branch in Git repository, for example - must be done using pull requests (PR).

 Pull requests enable: